Music In The Romantic Era

 Romanticism was an artistic, literary, musical and intellectual movement that began in Europe during the early 19th century, peaking mid-century.
 It was characterized by dramatic thought and action but, at the same time, filled with contradictions: capitalism and socialism, freedom and oppression, fantasy and reality, logic and emotion and science and faith.
 In other words, it was diverse and complex, being less unified than previous eras.
 However, there was a general emphasis on emotion and individualism as well as glorification of the distant past and nature.

 Nineteenth Century Society

 The Industrial Revolution produced major changes in the social-economic structure of society: movement towards cities and increased trade and employment.
 The growth and power of the middle class, especially the wealthy middle class, accelerated.
 There was also a leveling of social classes.
 Aristocratic patronage waned due to a decline of noble political and economic prominence.
 Thus, the middle class became the musician's primary audience.

 Liberty Leading the People | Eugène Delacroix (1798–1863) | Louvre Museum | In art, Romanticism moved away from the balance and neoclassicism of the eighteenth century, preferring bolder, brighter colors and dramatic motion over graceful poses.

 The business of music resulted from the musician’s shift from noble patronage to the general public.
 Music was actively marketed by publishers, concert agents, composers and performers.
 Dazzling showmanship and dynamic personalities were often more important than artistry.
 Composers such as Paganini, Liszt, Berlioz and Wagner fed the lust of middle class audiences for the bizarre and extravagant.
-The mainstay of the Romantic composer was the vast but unsophisticated public; subsequently, he was sensitive to their likes and dislikes.
+The mainstay of the Romantic composer was the vast but unsophisticated public; subsequently, he or she was sensitive to public likes and dislikes.
 Audiences saw music as an escape from daily life.
 Thus, they craved extravagant spectacle such as symphony, opera and ballet and virtuosic displays by famous personalities.